- Children Diagnosed With Cancer: Financial and Insurance Issues

 Here are the ways HIPAA may help you:

 - It allows a parent who has had a grandfathered health plan for at least 12 months with no long loss of coverage (usually more than 63 days) to change jobs and be guaranteed other coverage with a new employer (as long as that employer offers group insurance).
 In this case there may be no waiting period and the pre-existing condition exclusion may be reduced or not applied.
+(A pre-existing condition is a health problem that a person had before joining the health plan.)

 - It requires insurers to renew coverage for all employers and individuals as long as premiums are paid on time.

-The new health care law now governs some of the issues and limitations that were covered by HIPAA before.
 For more information about HIPAA visit our website or call and ask for What Is HIPAA?
 You can also contact your state department or commission of insurance.
 Go the “To learn more” section for contact information.

 The Family and Medical Leave Act of 1993